streamnative/function-mesh-website/docs/functions/function-crd.md

 id: function-crd
 ---

 This document lists CRD configurations available for Pulsar Functions.
-The CRD configurations for Pulsar Functions consists of Function configurations and common CRD configurations.
+The CRD configurations for Pulsar Functions consist of Function configurations and common CRD configurations.

 ## Function configurations